k8-proxy/p-k8-jmeter-test-engine-v1/docs/how-to-use-create_stack_dash.md

 A successful run should output information on number of users, duration, and links to the end point and Grafana dashboard.
 See example below:
 ```
 Creating Load Generators...
-Deploying 1 instances in the ASG by creating test-prefix-aws-jmeter-test-engine-2020-11-03-01-39 cloudformation stack
 Stack created with the following properties:
 Total Users: 4000
 Duration: 900